rabobank/ret-engineering-tools/README.md

 Apart from `BrowserUtils`, you could also inject `RetContext`, which gives you information about e.g. the environment and the Git context.

 **Note**: The entry command is also a `Command`, so you could also implement `Runnable` there, if you want to be able to execute it.
-Similarly, you could further
+In that case, you have to [customize the test setup below a bit](#test-setup-for-entry-command).

 ### Step 5 - Test your plugin